Dr. Gerhard Thonhauser

 Edited Volumes and Special Issues (selection)

-From Conventionalism to Social Authenticity.
-Heidegger’s Anyone and Contemporary Social Theory, (Studies in the Philosophy of Sociality, vol. 10), together with Hans Bernhard Schmid, Berlin: Springer, 2017.
+Hans Bernhard Schmid und Gerhard Thonhauser (Hg.): From Conventionalism to Social Authenticity.
+Heidegger’s Anyone and Contemporary Social Theory, (Studies in the Philosophy of Sociality, vol. 10), Berlin: Springer, 2017.

 Journal Articles (selection)